 Implementing activities in conflict-and violence-affected areas of Myanmar has always been challenging, and the current situation has added a layer of complexity.
-For livelihood support, recurrent access constraints linked to the COVID-19 pandemic and security restrictions have considerably impacted the "normal" life cycle of ICRC interventions described above, and required the EcoSec team to re-evaluate its portfolio of activities and working modalities (e.g. switching from "normal" procedures to remote programmatic modalities in some areas).
-The major constraint is related to livelihood-support projects, where a certain time lapse between the assessment and the monitoring of the activities is necessary to successfully achieve the intended outcomes.
-The variability of access can affect the required follow-ups.
-To better accommodate these risks, the field teams have instituted the following operational procedures:
+Access constraints and security restrictions have considerably impacted the "normal" life cycle of ICRC interventions described above and required the EcoSec team to re-evaluate its portfolio of activities and working modalities (e.g. switching from "normal" procedures to remote programmatic modalities in some areas).
+The following adaptations aim to retain engagement with stakeholders:

-- where ICRC direct access to operational areas is expected to be challenged, explore "remote programmatic modalities" and apply the most suitable one/s, such as: 1) reviewing and using available alternative communication channels (e.g. WhatsApp, Viber vs. suggestion boxes); identifying additional key stakeholders at the time of the assessment, beyond community/camp leaders; inviting community representatives to travel to areas where the ICRC has access to receive the assistance on behalf of beneficiaries (with the ICRC paying per diems for transportation/accommodation); and modifying monitoring modalities to verify that the beneficiaries have received the assistance intended for them - constantly readjusting the activity plan/plans of action to remain reactive and flexible by: grouping, to the extent possible, activities that can be carried out in the same area when access is granted for a short period of time; reducing the timeframe between the different steps of the project cycle (e.g. between the assessment and the implementation phase or between the beneficiary registration and the distribution of assistance); mobilizing surge human resources capacities whenever access has been temporarily granted or security has improved in the target area (e.g. 90% of the team can be involved for one month in one area to carry out different activities at the same time such as provision of conditional cash grants, vaccination campaign and registration of beneficiaries for distributions of agricultural inputs, etc.) - relying on secondary data (mainly through the different established humanitarian clusters at state level) and engaging bilaterally through coordination mechanisms with civil society organizations and local/international partners to gather additional information on an area that is temporarily off-limits, in order to help the team assess the feasibility of alterative options to deliver the assistance - maintaining advocacy channels and continuous humanitarian dialogue with authorities on the importance of facilitating timely access to communities in need so that the planned humanitarian activities can be carried out.
+- where ICRC direct access to operational areas is expected to be challenged, explore "remote programmatic modalities" and apply the most suitable one/s, such as: 1) reviewing and using available alternative communication channels (e.g. WhatsApp, Viber vs. suggestion boxes); identifying additional key stakeholders at the time of the assessment, beyond community/camp leaders; 3) inviting community representatives to travel to areas where the ICRC has access to receive the assistance on behalf of beneficiaries (with the ICRC paying per diems for transportation/accommodation); and modifying monitoring modalities to verify that the beneficiaries have received the assistance intended for them - constantly readjusting the activity plan/plans of action to remain reactive and flexible by: grouping, to the extent possible, activities that can be carried out in the same area when access is granted for a short period of time; reducing the timeframe between the different steps of the project cycle (e.g. between the assessment and the implementation phase or between the beneficiary registration and the distribution of assistance); mobilizing surge human resources capacities whenever access has been temporarily granted or security has improved in the target area (e.g. 90% of the team can be involved for one month in one area to carry out different activities at the same time such as provision of conditional cash grants, vaccination campaign and registration of beneficiaries for distributions of agricultural inputs, etc.) - relying on secondary data (mainly through the different established humanitarian clusters at state level) and engaging bilaterally through coordination mechanisms with civil society organizations and local/international partners to gather additional information on an area that is temporarily off-limits, in order to help the team assess the feasibility of alterative options to deliver the assistance - maintaining advocacy channels and continuous humanitarian dialogue with authorities on the importance of facilitating timely access to communities in need so that the planned humanitarian activities can be carried out.

 For community infrastructure projects, the first, when access is not possible, community representatives report to the ICRC directly, with photos and videos, via WhatsApp/Viber.
-Exceptionally, the ICRC's WatHab team may use external consultants to conduct engagement and supervision.
-This alternative and complementary methodologies are well established, and the ICRC continues using the same methods to ensure the quality of its projects.
+The ICRC's WatHab team may use external consultants to conduct engagement and supervision.
+These alternative and complementary methodologies are well established, and the ICRC continues using the same methods to ensure the quality of its projects.
 Nevertheless, it is important to acknowledge that shifting circumstances can lead some projects to vary from the standardized step-by-step approach outlined above and described in more detail in the stakeholder engagement tables below.

-Based on ICRC's policies, operational procedures, and experience in Myanmar, the stakeholder engagement tables below outline the stakeholder engagement plan for this project and the activities to be supported under livelihoods support (support to farming communities/cash transfers/cash for work) and basic service provision and community infrastructure.
-While stakeholder engagement activities for each activity and each stage of the project cycle are listed in separate tables (due to some differing affected stakeholders), it should be noted that when multiple activities are taking place in the same communities due to targeting or access issues, stakeholder engagement activities will be handled holistically to achieve the objectives and principles of this SEP.
-Similarly, in cases where the security situation and access opportunities deteriorate, ICRC may vary the engagement activities listed in the tables below to avoid putting beneficiaries, its workers and its volunteers at risk.
+Based on ICRC's policies, operational procedures, and experience in Myanmar, the stakeholder engagement table 3 outlines the stakeholder engagement plan for this project and the activities responding to urgent needs whether though the provision of support to farmers or provision of essential household items, cash-for-work activities or access to basic services.
+In cases where the security situation and access opportunities deteriorate, ICRC may vary the engagement activities listed in the tables below to avoid putting beneficiaries, its workers and its volunteers at risk.